 This is involuntary churn.
 While customer success and product teams work hard to make sure customers continue to get value from their subscriptions, their efforts can be brought to nought by losing a customer to a preventable payment issue.

-SaaS metrics and growth software provider ProfitWell found that up to 40% of SaaS customer churn is involuntary - it happens when an administrative payment issue is not addressed, causing a subscription to elapse.
+Subscription metrics and growth software provider ProfitWell found that up to 40% of subscription churn is involuntary - it happens when an administrative payment issue is not addressed, causing a subscription to elapse.

 Patrick Campbell, Co-Founder & CEO, ProfitWell, comments: “20-40% of your churn is actually absolutely needless, stemming from failed, expired, and delinquent credit cards.
 Let me put that data in perspective for you.
 If your churn rate is currently 5%, then one to two percentage points of that churn exists for an absolutely needless reason.
 You’re pointlessly losing a lot of money every month.”